jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **Children's Online Privacy Protection Act (COPPA)** of 1998:
     - COPPA makes a series of demands on websites that cater to children or knowingly collect information from children:
-      - Websites must have a privacy notice that clearly states the types of info they collect and what it's used for (including whether infor is disclosed to third parties); must also include contact infor for site operators
+      - Websites must have a privacy notice that clearly states the types of info they collect and what it's used for (including whether infor is disclosed to third parties); must also include contact info for site operators
       - Parents must be able to review any info collected from children and permanently delete it from the site's records
       - Parents must give verifiable consent to the collection of info about children younger than the age of 13 prior to any such collection
   - GLBA: see above